 Chemical engineering graduates work in a wide range of careers.
 Some work as engineers in specialized fields like microelectronics, materials science, biotechnology and alternative energy.
 Others continue on to get advance degrees in law, medicine, business or engineering.

 Chemical engineering students are in high demand in all of these areas and have the highest entry-level salaries of all major disciplines.
-A 2014 report from the Hamilton Project indicated that students with a bachelor’s degree in chemical engineering will typically earn slightly over $2 million during their working life, the highest of 80 college majors sampled.

 Our educational mission is to provide students with the initial foundation knowledge and skills they will need to become, and remain, leaders in their professional careers.
 Specific program objectives are: